BryanHuet/docker-personal-project/README.md

 docker network create --driver bridge --subnet 172.50.0.0/16 eruditio_proxnet

 ```
+## Prefect
+Prefect dashboard is accessible by `http://prefect.local`.

+To start using your workflow you need to add your code in prefect/src.

 ## Hosts
 You can edit host by editing the haproxy configuration file